SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 **If a selected object's material is shared with objects that haven't been selected** (and that's very typical in architectural objects like spaceships or buildings) **they'll show those processed materials, too, as if they would have been included in the selection.** This is their expected behavior.
 If needed, the way to avoid this would be to isolate the material we don't want to be processed by changing its name to one that doesn't exist in SWTOR's shaders folder.

 ### Custom SWTOR Shaders.
+Requirements:

+* Selecting a template .blend file in this Add-on's preferences settings.
+* An enabled current modern SWTOR .gr2 Add-on, only needed at the moment this tool is being used (supporting the Legacy one is being condidered).
+* A selection of objects.

 As convenient as our modern, *smart* SWTOR shaders for Blender are, especially for the novice (no dangling texturemap nodes, not having to manually adjust Material or texturemap images' settings, no risk of overwriting template materials), they are a little harder to customize than the previous, now Legacy ones.
 Both versions, being generated programmatically (the .gr2 Add-ons' code produce them on the fly while importing SWTOR object files), are harder to customize in a reusable manner, too: most modifications can be done once applied to objects, but those modifications have to be redone or copied (if feasible) between projects.

 So, what we've done here is two things: